Lemoncode/webpack-by-sample/version 4/02 fx/01 react/README.md

  npm install
 ```

-- Delete `mystyles.scss`, we won't need it for this sample.
+- Delete `mystyles.scss`, we don't need it for this sample.

 - Let's update `webpack.config`: